Virtue Spire IV vs Spire IR vs Dye LT-R | Paintball Hopper Comparison

 [Mark] Can I stick the IV tray inside the IR and vice versa?

 I don't think so.
-No they're different designs.
+No, they're different designs.

 [Mark] That one looks like a poser.

-Yeah Lastly, I don't know.
+Yeah lastly, I don't know.
 Maybe people have modified them.
 I just don't see a, there's not a reason to be.
-Yeah, that just don't really look like it would line up in the back.
+Yeah, that just doesn't really look like it would line up in the back.
 Anyways.
 LT-R. Interesting.
 It's also tool-less though.
 So there's a push button up front.
 You can pop that open and then now you have access to your batteries which all of these operate on three AA's.
 So yeah, you can get in here and clean these little tabs slide.
 You can pull this stuff out and clean it if need be.
 So, cool.
 I like that they're tool-less in that aspect.
 Would you agree, Mark?

 [Mark] I would agree.